MandyHole/opendayplanner/README.md

 This site is designed specifically to help my colleagues and me to save time and be more efficient when implementing the marketing plan of certain events we offer through our work.
 Adding the type and date of the event will result in a Google spreadsheet for the event (containing a Tasks planner and other worksheets to update) as well as a series of calendar reminders that get entered in at a date relative to the date of the event itself.
 Whilst we sometimes forget to do the odd task, we don't have the time to manually add in a long series of reminders either; this programme addresses these issues.
 Whilst the main content is overall designed to add efficiency to my work, for the purpose of this project a few modications were made to 1 maintain anonymity 2 make the project more complex (adding staff name badges and the option of choosing different types of events) and 3 not have calendar entries and spreadsheets added by external site users to our actual email accounts (for example, instead of adding attendees from my work, the user needs to enter their email address instead, and the calendar creation is done through a test email I created for this purpose).

-Should someone else want to use it to plan their event, they could use the basic framework and make modifications to the types of events allowed, panda dataframes, and calendar descriptions/timeframes to create their own useful planning system.
+Should someone else want to use it to plan their event, they could use the basic framework by <a href="https://docs.github.com/en/get-started/quickstart/fork-a-repo" target="new" aria-label="How to fork a repo - opens in a new window">making a fork for the github repository</a> and then using that to make modifications to the types of events allowed, panda dataframes, and calendar descriptions/timeframes to create their own useful planning system.

 ## Flowchart